 Oil Painting Supplies

 Painting:Beginning and beyond materials list for acrylic and oil.
 This is a recent and thorough list for an evening class at Palo Alto Art Center.
-My most pared down kit: A few brushes, brights and flats preferred, a color shaper, Lukas oil paint, Res'n'gel, the magic palette knife, a pot of Gamsol, and some Viva paper towels. that's it, besides an easel, garbage can, and a backpack.
-Oh, and some canvases and a palette.
+My most pared down kit: A few brushes, brights and flats preferred, a color shaper, Lukas oil paint, Res'n'gel, the magic palette knife, a pot of Gamsol, and some Viva paper towels.
+Oh, and some canvases and a palette. that's it, besides an easel, garbage can, and a backpack if you are painting outdoors.

-Standard Oil paints: Lukas Studio (only available at Jerry’s artarama) or DalerRowney (Accent art has these on sale) oil paint is best, please do not buy Winton-- some paint it just too cheap to be useful.
+Standard Oil paints: Lukas Studio (only available at Jerry’s artarama) or DalerRowney (Accent Art has these on sale) oil paint is best, please do not buy Winton-- some paint it just too cheap to be useful.
+If you are shopping at Michael's, Gamblin1980, Daler-Rowney or Winsor-Newton Artisan are all good enough brands.
+Gamblin and Winsor-Newton are also available at Michael's in professional grade, but are much more expensive.
+Pro Tip: It is fine to buy a large tube of Winton Titanium white-- the problem with the cheap paint is a lack of pigment, so a cheap white is fine, since it has no pigment.

 Water-mixable (or miscible) oil paints: